komiwomi/cat-memes/README.md

 cat meme generator i made in python :3

 made it at school while i was bored and talking to myself, with the worst jokes ever because im really bad at telling jokes

+im not sure if it works.. but you can just read the jokes anyway so theres no reason to acctualy run it.... uhm